nphlp/EcoService/docs/installation.md

 ## Available environments

-This projects is compatible with multiple runtime environments.
+This project is compatible with multiple runtime environments.

 ### 1. Local

-Pure local environment that requires `Node JS` and `MySQL` local servers installed on your machine.
-Excellent performance but requires Mysql installation.
+Pure local environment that requires `Node.js` and `MySQL` local servers installed on your machine.
+Excellent performance but requires MySQL installation.

-- Need `Node JS` and `MySQL` local servers
+- Requires `Node.js` and `MySQL` local servers
-- Need the `.env` file
+- Requires the `.env` file
 - Compatible with `dev` and `prod` modes

 ### 2. Hybrid

-Hybrid environment that requires `Node JS` local server and `MySQL` in Docker container.
+Hybrid environment that requires `Node.js` local server and `MySQL` in Docker container.
 Excellent performance, the best of both worlds.

-- Need `Node JS` local server
+- Requires `Node.js` local server
-- Need `MySQL` in Docker with `compose.local.yml`
+- Requires `MySQL` in Docker with `compose.local.yml`
-- Need the `.env` file
+- Requires the `.env` file
 - Compatible with `dev` and `prod` modes

 ### 3. Docker (dev mode)

-Docker dev environment that requires `Node JS` and `MySQL` in Docker containers.
-Poor compiling performance, especially for Page and API compilation.
-Usefull for dockerizing the project, but not recommended to work efficiently.
+Docker dev environment that requires `Node.js` and `MySQL` in Docker containers.
+Poor compilation performance, especially for Page and API compilation.
+Useful for dockerizing the project, but not recommended for efficient development work.

-- Need `Node JS` and `MySQL` in Docker with `compose.dev.yml`
+- Requires `Node.js` and `MySQL` in Docker with `compose.dev.yml`
-- Need the `.env.dev` file for `dev` mode
+- Requires the `.env.dev` file for `dev` mode
 - Compatible with `dev` mode only

 ### 4. Docker (prod mode)

-Docker prod environment that requires `Node JS` and `MySQL` in Docker containers.
+Docker prod environment that requires `Node.js` and `MySQL` in Docker containers.
 Excellent performance, recommended for production.

-- Need `Node JS` and `MySQL` in Docker with `compose.prod.yml`
+- Requires `Node.js` and `MySQL` in Docker with `compose.prod.yml`
-- Need the `.env.prod` file for `prod` mode
+- Requires the `.env.prod` file for `prod` mode
 - Compatible with `prod` mode only

 ## Software requirements